 - Window Treatments: Roll-up shades are installed in each window of every apartment.
 Do not remove, replace or interfere with the shades provided.
-The roll up shades installed in the apartments do not provide complete privacy, so drapes or curtains can be hung in addition to the existing roll-up shades.
-If drapes or curtains are hung at any window, the drapes or curtains must be hung on the interior side of the shade ONLY, thus leaving the shades provided hung at the front and against window.
-Window decorations, such as drapes and blinds, other than the shades furnished, may be used, but must be in addition to the shades provided.
+The roll-up shades installed in the apartments do not provide complete privacy, so drapes or curtains can be hung in addition to the existing roll-up shades.
+If drapes or curtains are hung at any window, the drapes or curtains must be hung on the interior side of the shade ONLY, thus leaving the shades provided hung at the front and against the window.
+Window decorations, such as drapes and blinds, other than the shades furnished, may be used but must be in addition to the shades provided.
 These drapes or blinds must carry a recognized fire rating and be constructed of fire retardant material.

 - The electrical service box in your apartment contains circuit breakers (in a breaker box).
 The circuit breakers in each breaker box are combination Arc Fault Circuit Interrupters (AFCI) and Ground Fault Circuit Interrupters (GFCI).